Warbirds and Airshows

 What this website is all about:

 • Photo-documentation of outside aviation displays to include gate guards, outside museum displays and air parks - Many of these are located at VFW's and American Legions, but they can be found in parks, athletic stadiums, businesses, airports and just about anywhere someone wants to put an aircraft on display.
-To date we have photographed aircraft in 22 states and three foreign countries.
+To date we have photographed aircraft in 28 states and three foreign countries.

 • WWII Manufacturing Sites - This is to my knowledge the most extensive and well documented data on where and how many aircraft were built in the US during WWII.
 It not only includes fixed wing aircraft but gliders, helicopters, airships, engines and propellers.
 There is also a page on Canadian aircraft as many US designs were license built in Canada along with their own designs.
 As I travel about the country I have also been taking photos of the plants that still exist.
 Many of these were built expressly for the aircraft companies in the early forties to meet the demand for warplanes and several still exist and are in use today.

 • CAL FIRE - Photos of the OV-10As, S-2Ts, and UH-1Hs that CAL FIRE (formerly CDF) use to fight wildland fires in California.
-From a May 2009 trip I made.
+From May 2009 /2010 trips.

 • USS Theodore Roosevelt - In July of 2008 I was able to spend 24 hours on the Roosevelt.
 This included one trap and one cat launch as I was transported to the carrier in a Grumman C-2A Greyhound.

 • Historic Sites - This is an outgrowth of a business trip to Europe in 2008 where I was able to visit Normandy, Bastogne, and the US Cemetery in Luxembourg.
 Since then as I travel and visit what I consider to be a historically significant location or museum I add those to this website.
+It does not necessarily have to be aviation or warbird related.

 • WWII US Air to Air Victories - This is a compilation of the number that each type of US aircraft shot down in WWII.
 This came about due to my frustration with many books and magazines stating that the Lockheed P-38 Lightning shot down more Japanese aircraft than any other US fighter, which is totally untrue.
 It is third behind the F6F and F4U.
 The Grumman Hellcat had 2.5 times the victories over Japanese warplanes that the P-38 had.